citrus-melon/citrus-melon.github.io/index.md

 ## [Slime Combine](https://citrusmelon.itch.io/slime-combine)
 [Repository: github.com/citrus-melon/BGJ-5-2021-1](https://github.com/citrus-melon/BGJ-5-2021-1)

 A submission to the [2021.1 Brackey's Game Jam](https://itch.io/jam/brackeys-5)!
-This is a Unity WebGL game that was created in one week, based on the theme of "stronger togehter".
+This is a Unity WebGL game that was created in one week, based on the theme of "stronger together".
 Submitted in collaboration with [@viv511](https://github.com/viv511)!
 Combine slime to complete levels by placing corresponding slimes above all goals.

 [![Screenshot](/images/slimeCombine.png)](https://citrusmelon.itch.io/slime-combine)